Minuscule 64

-Minuscule 64 (in the Gregory-Aland numbering), ε 1287 (von Soden), formerly known as Ussher 2, is a Greek minuscule manuscript of the New Testament, on parchment leaves.
-Palaeographically it has been assigned to the 12th century.
-The manuscript has complex contents and full marginalia.
+Minuscule 64, formerly known as Ussher 2, is a Greek minuscule manuscript of the New Testament, made of parchment.
+It is designated by the siglum 64 in the Gregory-Aland numbering of New Testament manuscripts, and as ε 1287 in the von Soden numbering of New Testament manuscripts.
+Using the study of comparative writing styles (palaeography), it has been assigned to the 12th century.
+The manuscript has complex contents and full marginal notes.